exelsor/SQL_Files/README.md

 # SQL_Files

-This repo conyains all sql queries used for th sql tutorual.
-Frome beginner to advance.
+This repo conyains all sql queries used for the sql tutorual.
+From beginner to advance.